 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, High Ridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, High Ridge is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in High Ridge who work in office and administrative support (15.11%), management occupations (10.22%), and sales jobs (8.04%).
+There are especially a lot of people living in High Ridge who work in office and administrative support (13.08%), management occupations (7.93%), and food service (7.26%).

-The percentage of adults in High Ridge who are college-educated is close to the national average for all communities of 21.84%: 18.77% of the adults in High Ridge have a bachelor's degree or advanced degree.
+The education level of High Ridge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.52% of adults 25 and older in High Ridge have a college degree.

 The people who call High Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of High Ridge residents report their race to be White, followed by Asian.
 Important ancestries of people in High Ridge include Irish, Italian, English, and French .